-The Company's investment policy is to invest its cash necessary to fund operations for the next 12 months in demand investment instruments in high credit quality financial institutions to provide liquidity over the expected time of expenditures from continuing operations.
+The Company's investment policy is to invest its cash in demand investment instruments in high credit quality financial institutions to provide liquidity over the expected time of expenditures from continuing operations.
 The Company also invests some of its excess cash in common shares and other securities of private and public companies.

-There were no significant changes in the Company's approach to capital management during the year ended December 31, 2021.
+There were no significant changes in the Company's approach to capital management during the year ended December 31, 2022.